Survey Junkie Review

 Survey Junkie Points to Cash

 With Survey Junkie, one point is equal to one cent.
 Once you hit 1,000 points, you’ve reached the threshold for cashing out – $10.
-You can then choose to transfer it to your PayPal account or redeem it for a gift card.
+You can then choose to transfer money to your PayPal account or redeem it for an Amazon gift card or a gift card or e-gift card from a variety of other stores and restaurants.

 One important note: Your points will expire if you stop using your account.
 To keep your account active and make sure you keep your points, you just have to take a survey at least once every 12 months.
 Many other survey sites expire your points a lot sooner than 12 months (and that’s mostly just annoying).